Measurement of the absolute branching fraction of the three-body decay $\Lambda_{c}^+ \to \Xi^{0}K^{+}\pi^{0}$ and search for $\Lambda_{c}^+ \to nK^+\pi^0$, $\Sigma^{0}K^{+}\pi^{0}$ and $\Lambda K^{+}\pi^{0}$: Systematic uncertainties

 The numbers of charged tracks are required to be only one (Cat-1) or three (Cat-2) without any extra charged tracks.
 This difference between data and MC simulation for this selection is studied with control sample of $\LamC\to pK^-\pi^+$ (the other $\LamCB$ goes to the 10 tag modes).
 The uncertainty on the requirement of the number of charged tracks is assigned to be 2.2\%, which is denoted as ``No extra charged track'' in Table~\ref{tab:sys-sum}.

-The tracking efficiencies for $K$ as a function of transverse momentum has been studied with the process $J/\psi\to K^{0}_{S}K^{+}\pi^{-} \to K\pi^{+}\pi^{-}\pi^{-}$.
+The tracking efficiencies for $K^{+}$ as a function of transverse momentum has been studied with the process $J/\psi\to K^{0}_{S}K^{+}\pi^{-} \to K^{+}\pi^{+}\pi^{-}\pi^{-}$.
 The efficiency differences between data and MC simulation are both 1\% for $K^+$ tracking and PID efficiencies, which are taken as the systematic uncertainties~\cite{kaon_un}.
+The uncertainty associated with the $\pi^{0}$ reconstruction is assigned to be 1.0\%, studied with control sample of $J/\psi\to \pi^{+}\pi^{-}\pi^{0}$~\cite{pi0_un}.

+The uncertainties in the total ST yields are 0.5\%~\cite{STyield_un}, which arise from the statistical uncertainty and fitting strategy of extracting ST yields.

 The uncertainties of the background and fits of the distributions of $\MrecPKPI$ and $\MrecPKPIB$ arise from the sideband range and background estimation.
 First, the uncertainty for the data sideband and $q\bar{q}$ background estimation is derived from the statistical uncertainty of the background estimate in the $M_{\rm BC}$ sideband region and the variation of the sideband range.
 Second, the background shape is changed from a polynomial function to an ARGUS function.
 The differences between the new and nominal results are taken as the systematic uncertainties.